Last updated: June, 22, 2020

-Since the energy of the Muladhara chakra holds the same energy and vibration as the colour red, eating red-coloured foods restores the vibration of the root chakra and help us get align with our body and soul.
+Since the energy of the Muladhara chakra holds the same energy and vibration as the colour red, eating red-coloured foods restores the vibration of the Root chakra and help us get aligned with our body and soul.

 Red plant foods also contain high levels of vitamin C, which help the growth, development and repair of all body tissues, the immune system, wound healing, and the maintenance of cartilage, bones, and teeth.

-Whether you eat animal-based or plant-based foods, remember: The vibration of food is always interacting with the vibration of your chakras.
+Whether you eat animal-based or plant-based foods, remember that the vibration of food is always interacting with the vibration of your chakras.
 Listen to your body and choose foods to eat in alignment with your soul.Omm foods

 RECIPES FOR THE ROOT CHAKRA